 Bundling Apps¶

-After you have created, edited, or validated your Mobile Development Kit app, you must bundle the app metadata and JavaScript files for the metadata to be interpreted correctly by the Mobile Development Kit client app at runtime.
+After you have created, edited, or validated your Mobile Development Kit app, you must bundle the app metadata to be interpreted correctly by the Mobile Development Kit client app at runtime.

 Procedure¶